 This course explores issues related to the intercultural communication process.
 We will consider the important role of context (social, cultural, and historical) in intercultural interactions.
 We will examine the complex relationship between culture and communication from three conceptual perspectives: the social psychological perspective, the interpretive perspective, and the critical perspective.
 It is through these three conceptual perspectives that we will strive towards a comprehensive picture of intercultural communication.
 From applying these approaches to the study of intercultural communication, we will also come to appreciate the complexity and dialectical tensions involved in intercultural interactions.
 This learning process should enhance self-reflection, flexibility, and sensitivity in intercultural communication which students will likely find useful whether interested in studying or working abroad or simply wanting to become better informed intercultural communicators in our increasingly diverse nation and world.

-Students entering 2012 and after: satisfies the Liberal Studies distribution requirement.
+Satisfies the Liberal Studies distribution requirement.